NetMediate Benchmark Results

 Notify | IMediator.Notify<TMsg> | Fire-and-forget per handler; all INotificationHandler<TMsg> instances started individually; exceptions logged |

-RequestStream | IMediator.RequestStream<TMsg, TResp> | Single IStreamHandler<TMsg, TResp>; yields items lazily |
+RequestStream | IMediator.RequestStream<TMsg, TResp> | All registered IStreamHandler<TMsg, TResp> instances, items merged sequentially |

 How to reproduce benchmarks